 Watermelon Popsicles with Mint + Coconut

-Colorful DIY popsicles with watermelon, mint and coconut that are delicious, yet low in carbs.
-The perfect way to cool off under the summer sun!
+Colorful homemade popsicles with watermelon, mint, and coconut.
+These treats are delicious, yet low in carbs.
+The perfect way to cool off in the summer!

 - Prep Time: 10 minutes